Park & Recreation

 Joint Statement on Using Parks and Open Space While Maintaining Social Distancing (March 18, 2020)

-More than 900* groups nationwide support safe use of parks during COVID-19 outbreak
+More than 900* groups nationwide support the safe use of parks during the COVID-19 outbreak

 The National Recreation and Park Association (NRPA) prepared the following statement in support of the safe use of parks and open spaces during the COVID-19 outbreak.
 As of March 23, 2020, more than 900* organizations have signed on to voice support.